Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsubsection{Stage 1 (OEP vs. ADLs)}

 Considering the characteristics of OEP and ADLs, a large sliding window size was applied to segment the signals.
-The window size was 10 minutes with 75\% overlap (the tuning of the window size is shown in section~\ref{subsec:resultsstage1}).
+The optimal window size and overlap rate were identified by comparing performance across window sizes of 5, 10, and 15 minutes, and overlap rates of 25\%, 50\%, 75\%, and 80\%, using a CNN-BiLSTM model.
+The results are shown in section~\ref{subsec:resultsstage1} where a 10-minute window with 75\% overlap was selected.
 The segmented signals were then classified as OEP or ADLs (binary classification).